zhangerjun/UNet_model/README.md

 ## Conclusion and acknowledgement

-This work was inspired by the [publication](https://lmb.informatik.uni-freiburg.de/Publications/2015/RFB15a/) of U-Net model.
+U-Net model can do small dataset segmentation and data augmentation can improve model perfomances.

-This is the teamwork.
+This work was inspired by the [publication](https://lmb.informatik.uni-freiburg.de/Publications/2015/RFB15a/). %It was completed in Magic lab